Sports in New Jersey: Golf

 New Jersey has several notable golf courses, like Atlantic City Country Club, Baltusrol Golf Club, Liberty National Golf Club, Pine Valley Golf Club, Ridgewood Country Club, Scotland Run Golf Club and Trump National Golf Club Bedminster.
 Notable tournaments include The Northern Trust and Mizuho Americas Open.

 Notable New Jerseyan golfers include Scottie Scheffler, Marina Alex, Megha Ganne, Al Besselink and Vic Ghezzi.

 The United States Golf Association (USGA) headquarters and USGA Museum are located in Liberty Corner.

 Horse racing

-The Meadowlands Sports Complex is also home to the Meadowlands Racetrack, one of two major harness racing tracks in the state along with Freehold Raceway in Freehold.
-They are also two of the major harness racing tracks in North America.
-Monmouth Park Racetrack in Oceanport is also a popular spot for thoroughbred racing in New Jersey and the Northeast.
+The Meadowlands Sports Complex is also home to the Meadowlands Racetrack, the major harness racing track in the state.
+The former Freehold Raceway in Freehold was also a harness racing track but closed in December 2024.
+It was the oldest racetrack in the United States.
+Monmouth Park Racetrack in Oceanport is a popular spot for thoroughbred racing in New Jersey and the Northeast.
 It's marquee event is the Haskell Invitational Stakes.
 It hosted the Breeders' Cup in 2007, and its turf course was renovated in preparation.

 Former racetracks include Garden State Park Racetrack and Atlantic City Race Course.